JSydll/meta-poky-extensions/README.md

 ## Usage & dependencies

-Only depends on `poky`.
+Only depends on the `poky` layer.
 Simply add to your `bblayers.conf` and you are ready to go.

 ## Contribution